 6. Gain end-to-end supply chain visibility

 You can effectively reduce unexpected costs by achieving end-to-end visibility on your supply chain management.
 This would imply having access to real-time information at all points in time about everything that’s happening in your logistics network.
-By having visibility, you can better manage costs, avoid disruptions and gain valuable business insights.
+By having visibility, you can better manage transportation costs, avoid disruptions and gain valuable business insights.

 Better late than never